 Who Offers Asset Based Lending?

-If your business operates in an asset-intensive business such as transportation (the trucks or long haulers), printing (presses) and oil and gas and businesses that sell seasonal products for major holidays.
-Asset based lending is often utilized in companies that operate in commodity-based industries whose price fluctuates such as the oil & gas industries.
 ABL is also utilized by companies with longer operating histories than factoring customers.
 This is because the qualifications for a revolving line of credit or some other invoice financing option are stricter than when simply factoring invoices.
 Sometimes, personal credit becomes a factor in ABL, whereas in straight factoring it’s the credit of the businesses’ customers (the account debtors) that matters.
 That’s why factoring is a popular option for businesses with poor or no credit.
+Read our bad credit business loans article for other funding options you may not have thought about.

 Some companies that offer asset based lending facilities include: